sulu/web-twig/docs/component.md

 # Web Component Twig Extension

-The web component twig extension in connection with [web-js](https://github.com/massiveart/web-js) gives you simple and efficient way to handle your javascript components over twig.
+The web component twig extension in connection with [web-js](https://github.com/massiveart/web-js) gives you a simple and efficient way to handle your javascript components over twig.

 ## Setup